 I was afraid of facing life without them.
 I was still involved in life, as far as work, church, kids and grandkids’ events.
 But my mind was constantly on how many I had left and when I had to get more.
 Would there be any to get from my dealer?
 Each day, I had to have them.

 According to the Diagnostic and Statistical Manual of Mental Disorders, there are 11 criteria that characterize addiction.
 Depending on how many of the criteria apply, a person can have a mild, moderate or severe substance use disorder or addiction.

-- Spending a lot of time trying to obtain the drug
+- Spending the majority of time using, recovering from, or trying to obtain Tramadol.

 It is not uncommon for addicts to feel ambushed or react defensively to an intervention.
 The help of a professional interventionist can prepare you and your loved ones for this and other possible reactions.
 Interventionists guide an addict’s loved ones through the intervention process, educate them about addiction and help them plan and perform the intervention.

 When staging an intervention for Tramadol addiction, timing and location are very important.
 Making the addict feel as comfortable as possible is key.
 Be sure to rehearse what you’re going to say beforehand to ensure your feelings are expressed clearly and thoughtfully.

 Try A Digital Support Group